MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionmemberlifetime-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IRegionMemberLifetimePublic Interface IRegionMemberLifetime
+public interface IRegionMemberLifetimePublic Interface IRegionMemberLifetime

 See Also
 --------